Cisco Systems Inc. [CSCO] – Mismatched value: Check Out the Fundamental Analysis

 Cisco Systems Inc. [NASDAQ:CSCO]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Cisco Systems Inc. [CSCO], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 1/30/2020.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Cisco Systems Inc. [CSCO] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 1/30/2020.
 On average, stock market experts give CSCO an Overweight rating.
-The average 12-month price forecast for this stock is $42.43, with the high estimate being $60.00, the low estimate being $40.00 and the median estimate amounting to $47.00.
-This is compared to its latest closing price of $41.22.
+The average 12-month price forecast for this stock is $42.83, with the high estimate being $60.00, the low estimate being $40.00 and the median estimate amounting to $46.00.
+This is compared to its latest closing price of $42.48.

 Fundamental Analysis of Cisco Systems Inc. [CSCO]